-The very highest standards of propriety and probity - both actual and perceived - must apply to all members, National Advisors, and staff employed by the Arts Council of Wales at all times.
+- 1.1 The Arts Council of Wales (the Arts Council) is committed to preventing situations in which reasonable suspicion of bias might be aroused in the minds of the public, or any section of the public. - 1.2 The very highest standards of propriety and probity both actual and perceived must apply to all members, Arts Associates, and staff employed by the Arts Council of Wales at all times.
 Accordingly, staff employed by the Arts Council of Wales cannot benefit, financially or in any other way, from any funding awarded by the Arts Council of Wales.
-Members of Council, as Charity Trustees, are precluded from pecuniary gain direct from the Arts Council, unless otherwise formally approved, under Charity legislation.
+Members of Council, as Charity Trustees, are precluded from pecuniary gain direct from the Arts Council, unless otherwise formally approved, under Charity legislation. - 1.3 In order to achieve the maximum degree of impartiality the Arts Council has established two procedures as follows: - The registration of interests. - The regulation of participation in decision-making at meetings.